adimoza2211/OS/starter/README_DESIGN.txt

 typecast and call _start()

-loader cleanup unmaps allocated memory at the end
+loader cleanup unmaps allocated memory at the end.

+Contributions:
+Aditya Moza: The first three steps for the simple loader including opening the file, iterating through the phdr and allocating p_memsz.

+Aarya Khandelwal: The last three steps for the simple loader including loading entry_point segment to the memory , typecasting the pointer to start type and calling _start function .

+The inclusion of the makefiles of loader/launcher was done by both.

 Link to private github repo:https://github.com/adimoza2211/OS.git